Well, You Can Round my Table if this Don't Beat All!

 province of which Naples is the capital).
 Thus,

 King Arthur was originally from right around here

-With Chrétien de Troyes (who wrote Perceval), Sir Thomas Malory (who wrote Le Morte D'Arthur), and Wolfram von Eschenbach (who wrote I Wonder Why my Parents Named Me "Tungsten"), I, too, believe in the spiritual quest, in humility, in chastity (well, maybe not chastity); with Robert Heinlein, I, too, want "…Excalibur held by a moon-white arm out of a silent lake…", (Glory Road, R. Heinlein, 1963) so I really want this one to be true.
-The lake—a good candidate, and I can opine as well as Fritz Bockwurst up at the top—is nearby Lake Averno, more fabled than any Celtic puddle in Britain.
+With Chrétien de Troyes (who wrote Perceval), Sir Thomas Malory (who wrote Le Morte D'Arthur), and Wolfram von Eschenbach (who wrote I Wonder Why my Parents Named Me "Tungsten"), I too believe in the spiritual quest, in humility, in chastity (well, maybe humility); with Robert Heinlein, I, too, want "…Excalibur held by a moon-white arm out of a silent lake…", (Glory Road, R. Heinlein, 1963) so I really want this one to be true.
+The lake —a good candidate, and I can opine as well as Fritz Bockwurst up at the top— is nearby Lake Averno, more fabled than any Celtic puddle in Britain.
 It's near where they keep the water buffalo that produce all that good mozzarella.
 My guess is that they have a camel lot next door, as well.